My latest Parham postcard addition was sent to Miss M (Marg) SHACKLETON, North Green, Parham from George in America in January 1914.

 Source:Ancestry – 1911 census Poplar ED 12 Piece 1728

-John’s occupation is shown as Shipping Agent to Training Ship Arethusa National Refuge for Homeless and Destitute Children and I have website with more information about this ship at http://www.crwflags.com/fotw/flags/gb~bts.html#arethusa
+John’s occupation is shown as Shipping Agent to Training Ship Arethusa National Refuge for Homeless and Destitute Children and I have found a website with more information about this ship at http://www.crwflags.com/fotw/flags/gb~bts.html#arethusa

 Therefore the family must have moved to North Green in Parham after the 1911 census and before Margaret received the postcard in January 1914.